What Do I Really Need For My Baby?

 - Get different layers of clothing for your baby so that you can keep their body temperature stable.
 Remember to take layers like hats off when you are inside so your baby does not overheat.

 - Do you have easy your access to a washing machine?
 If you do not have your own you may need more spares.

 - Choose baby clothes that are easy to get on and off for the early days.
 Bibs and muslin cloths to wipe up spits and spills can reduce the need for changing clothes.

 Friends and family often buy baby clothes as gifts - it is worth asking them to buy some bigger sizes or ask for vouchers.

 Hand-me-downs and second hand baby clothes are a good option – they rarely get worn out.
 Buy from smoke free homes and wash before use.

-This means after being washed in warm soapy water the following all need to be sterilised.;
+Sterilised means after being washed in warm soapy water.
+The following items all need to be sterilised;

 You don’t have to spend a lot of money – you can use a plastic container with a lid and sterilising solution.
 Just make sure all equipment is completely covered by the sterilising fluid.
 There are steam and microwave sterilisers available too.
 Whatever you choose be sure to follow all instructions carefully.